sridevi111/assignment2-yandapalli/README.md

 # Code Fencing

+# Graph traversal

 > Graph Traversal refers to the process of visiting (checking and/or updating) each vertex in a graph.
 Such traversals are classified by the order in which the vertices are visited.
 Tree traversal is a special case of graph traversal.

 [Link to source](https://en.wikipedia.org/wiki/Graph_traversal)

+We can implement 'Graph traversal' as follows <https://cp-algorithms.com/graph/depth-first-search.html>

 ```
 vector<vector<int>> adj; // graph represented as an adjacency list